01 of 24

 Glamorous Living Room Fireplace

-A fireplace is the perfect addition to a glam living room.
+A fireplace is a perfect addition to a glam living room.
 There's a sexiness to the charcoal and gold color palette in this room from Tineke Triggs that is perfectly accented by the smooth stone fireplace wall.Continue to 24 of 24 below.

 24 of 24